-Al-Mubarak SAR Trade Fund (the "Fund") is an open-ended fund.
-The investment objective of the Fund is to provide capital preservation and short-term capital growth, through investing in Shariah-compliant conservative transactions.
-The Fund was established on 8 Rajab 1413H (corresponding to 1 January 1993) by Arab National Bank (the "Bank").
+Al-Mubarak USD Trade Fund (the "Fund") is an open-ended fund.
+The investment objective of the fund is to provide capital preservation and short-term capital growth, through investment in Shariah-compliant conservative transactions.
+The Fund was established on 19 Rajab 1414H (corresponding to 1 January 1994) by Arab National Bank (the "Bank").
 The address of the Fund Manager is Arab National Investment Company, P.O.
-Box 220009, Riyadh 11311, Kingdom of Saudi Arabia
+Box 220009, Riyadh 11311, Kingdom of Saudi Arabia.

-In accordance with the Capital Market Authority's (CMA) decision No.1-83-2005 dated 21 Jumada Awal 1426H (corresponding to 28 June 2005) issued by the CMA Board in connection with the regulations relating to Authorised Persons, the Bank has transferred its asset management operations to the Arab National Investment Company (the "Fund Manager"), a wholly owned subsidiary of the Bank, effective 1 January 2008.
+In accordance with the Capital Market Authority's (CMA) decision No. 1-83-2005 dated 21 Jumada Awal 1426H (corresponding to 28 June 2005) issued by the CMA Board in connection with the regulations relating to Authorised Persons, the Bank has transferred its asset management operations to Arab National Investment Company ("the Fund Manager"), a wholly owned subsidiary of the Bank, effective 1 January 2008.